 - A travel document (original + copy) in good condition, issued less than 10 years ago, with at least two blank pages, which is valid for at least three months after the date on which you have planned to leave the Schengen Area, or in the event of a long stay, which is valid for at least three months on the date on which the requested visa expires.
 However, in the event of a duly proven emergency, this final requirement may be waived.

-- 2 recent ID pictures in ISO/IECI format (pdf)
+- 2 recent ID pictures in ISO/IEC format (pdf)

 - The supporting documents (originals and copy) depending on your situation and your plan

-Important : All documents in languages other than French or English must be translated into French.
+Important : Documents in languages other than French or English may be required to be translated into French.